AmirulOm/tensorflow_capi_sample/README.md

 # Deploying Tensorflow as C/C++ executable

-Here is use case that I believe some Non Data Engineer/Data Scientist is facing.
+Here's a scenario that I believe some non-data engineers or data scientists are confronted with.

-**How do I deliver an Tensorflow model that I trained in Python but deploy it in pure C/C++ code on the client side without setup python environment at their side and on top of that all files has to be in binaries??**
+**How do I deliver a Tensorflow model that I trained in Python but deploy in pure C/C++ code on the client side without setting up a Python environment on their side, and on top of that, all files have to be binaries?**

-The answer for that is to use the Tensorflow C or C++ API.
-In this article we only look how to use the C API (not the C++/tensorflowlite) that runs only in CPU.
+The answer to that is to use the Tensorflow C or C++ API.
+In this article, we only look at how to use the C API (not the C++/TensorflowLite) that runs only on the CPU.

-You would think that the *famous* Tensorflow would have documentation about how to compile simple C solution with Tensorflow but as up until now (TF2.1) there so little to none information about that.
-I'm here to share my finding.
+You would think that the *famous* Tensorflow would have documentation about how to compile a simple C solution with Tensorflow, but as of now (TF2.1), there is little to no information about that.
+I'm here to share my findings.

-This article will explain how to run common C program using Tensorflow's C API 2.1.
-The environment that I will use throughout the article is as follow:
+This article will explain how to run a common C programme using Tensorflow's C API 2.1.
+The environment that I will use throughout the article is as follows:

 - OS : Linux ( Tested and worked on un fresh Ubuntu 19.10/OpenSuse Tumbleweed)
 - Latest GCC
 - Tensorflow from [Github](https://github.com/tensorflow/tensorflow) (master branch 2.1)
 - No GPU

-Also, i would to credits Vlad Dovgalecs and his [article](https://medium.com/@vladislavsd/undocumented-tensorflow-c-api-b527c0b4ef6) at Medium as this tutorial largely based and improved from his findings.
+Also, I would like to credit Vlad Dovgalecs and his [article](https://medium.com/@vladislavsd/undocumented-tensorflow-c-api-b527c0b4ef6) at Medium, as this tutorial is largely based on and improved upon his findings.

 # Tutorial structure
- This article will be a bit lenghty. but here is what we will do, step by step:
+This article will be a bit lengthy.
+But here is what we will do, step by step:

- 1. Clone Tensorflow source code and compile to get the C API headers/binaries
+1. Clone Tensorflow source code and compile to get the C API headers and binaries.
- 2. Build a simpliest model using Python & Tensorflow and export it to tf model that can be read by C API
+2. Build the simpliest model using Python and Tensorflow and export it as a TF model that can be read by the C API.
- 3. Build a simple C code and compile it with `gcc` and run it like a normal execution file.
+3. Build a simple C program, compile it with "gcc," and run it like a normal execution file.

-So here we go,
+So here we go:

 # 1. Getting the Tensorflow C API
-As far as i know, there are 2 ways to get those C API header.
+As far as I know, there are two ways to get those C API headers.
-- Download the precompiled Tensorflow C API from website (tends not to be up to date binaries) **OR**
+- Download the precompiled Tensorflow C API from the website (binaries may not be up to date).**OR**
-- Clone and compile from the source code (Long process, but if things doesn't work, we can debug and look at the API)
+- Clone and compile from source code (a time-consuming process, but if things don't work, we can debug and examine the API).

-So I gonna show how to compile their code and use their binaries.
+So I'm going to show how to compile their code and use their binaries.

 ## Step A: clone their projects
 create a folder and clone the project